 Notice your feelings and body sensations, they have the answer.

 Several days ahead of our next meeting, the dread started to build even more than normal.
 My body felt heavy and my mind felt tired.
-I couldn’t help but notice how pronounced these feelings were.
+I couldn’t help but notice how pronounced these sensations were.

 I felt light, happy, and free.
 Yes, please.